HaxeFoundation/haxe-evolution/proposals/0000-immutable-wrappers.md

 ## Drawbacks

-A method or expression could be incorrectly labeled as `@:pure`.
+A method or expression could be incorrectly labeled as `@:const`.
 This information is relied on for optimizations, so this could be a problem, and it limits the guarantee of side-effect-free code.

 This requires maintaining mutability as part of the type signature in the standard library, which shouldn't be too much additional effort and may have benefits for static analysis.